SanelRyan/mcHeads/README.md

 # Minecraft Head Generator

 A PHP-based API that generates Minecraft player head images from usernames or UUIDs.
-This tool fetches player skin data from Mojang's API and creates a 2D or 3D head image.
+This tool fetches player skin data from Mojang's API and creates a 2D head image.

 ## Features